 This applies to the Scarlett and Saffire Ranges

-The gain change by the potentiometer isn't linear and it's not unusual to require setting the gain towards the high end of the dial's rotation to get a reasonable signal level.
+The gain change by the gain knob isn't linear and it's not unusual to set the gain towards the high end of the dial's rotation to get a reasonable signal level.